maxwells/specifind/README.md

 Specifind
 =========

 Specifind offers advanced ActiveRecord dynamic find\_by_* methods that include comparators.
 Coupled with some solid SQL injection mitigation through strict verification of type and string escaping, your find methods can become much more readable.
+If an object of the wrong type (based on the type of the corresponding column of the db) is passed into a finder, it will raise an exception

 #### Examples